phuad23/-Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/README.md

 The Top 5 most popular category of content can be shown in the visual [Here](https://github.com/phuad23/-Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/blob/main/PieChart%20of%20accenture.PNG)

 The Presentation can also be viewed [Here](https://github.com/phuad23/-Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/blob/main/Accenture%20Data%20Analystics%20Presentation.pptx)

+## Certificate of Completion
+Below is the Certification of the internship Completion with Accenture on Forage